illini-motorsports/illini-motorsports/README.md

 [Example](https://github.com/flytenow/icarus/commit/6091d42e9136d3b50e20f5582f72c204d1a88bea)

 #### Coding Conventions
 Overall use your best judgment and be consistent with your code.
 Usually what is taught in classes like ECE190 and ECE391 apply here as well.
 There's just a few things that must be consistent across the projects for future readability.
 That's the entire point of this.
-Future genrations will reference this code and it's important to be be well organized because it's very easy for information to be lost when there's a brand new team every four years.
+Future generations will reference this code and it's important to be well organized because it's very easy for information to be lost when there's a brand new team every four years.

 All functions in the source files must be preceded by this header:
 ```